cuongchutan/sine_wave_ros2/README.md

   source /path/to/your/workspace/install/setup.bash
 ```
 or add that line into **.bashrc** file (can be found at ~/).
-Don't forget to change `/path/to/your/workspace` to your real workspace.

 After the packages has been built successfully, let's examine the tasks in details!
 ## Publisher/Subscriber